Introducing a new way to navigate by topics. Access the latest news, data, publications and more around topics of interest.

-The 2012 Economic Census of Guam, the Commonwealth of the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands was conducted by mail.
-The economic census for American Samoa was conducted using a combination of mail and personal enumeration.
+The 2012 Economic Census of American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, Puerto Rico, and the U.S. Virgin Islands was conducted by mail only.
 Descriptions of the sources of data for the island areas follow:

 The report forms used to collect information for establishments in the island areas are available at the Get Forms Page.

-A more detailed examination of census methodology is presented in the History of the Economic Census.
+A more detailed examination of census methodology is presented in the Methodology Page.

 All data compiled are subject to nonsampling errors.
 Nonsampling errors can be attributed to many sources during the development or execution of the census, such as,

 The accuracy of these tabulated data is determined by the joint effects of the various nonsampling errors.
 Explicit measures of the effects of these nonsampling errors are not available.
 However, precautionary steps were taken in all phases of the collection, processing, and tabulation of the data in an effort to minimize the effects of nonsampling errors.

 The Census Bureau obtains limited information from administrative records of other federal agencies, such as information on employment and payroll.
 This information is used in conjunction with other information available to the Census Bureau to develop estimates for missing items on the report form or for establishments for which responses were not received in time for publication.

 All dollar values presented are expressed in current dollars, and are shown in thousands of dollar unless noted otherwise.